I think I’m a beneficiary of a will – am I entitled to see the will?

 How do I find out whether I am a beneficiary of someone’s will?

 One of the executor's duties is to identify the people who are beneficiaries of the will, and notify them about this.
 More about the executor's role is on our Administering an estate page.

 In what circumstances can a will be challenged?

 A will can be challenged:

-- on the grounds that it is invalid - for example that it was not correctly witnessed, or the deceased was not of sufficient mental capacity at the time they made the will.
-If the court holds that the will is legally invalid, either an earlier will can be reinstated, or the estate will be distributed according to the rules of intestacy.
+- on the grounds that it is invalid - for example that it was not correctly witnessed, or the deceased was not of sufficient mental capacity at the time they made the will, or the will-maker got married after the will was made.
+If the court rules that the will is legally invalid, either an earlier will can be reinstated, or the estate will be distributed according to the rules of intestacy.

-- under the Family Protection Act 1955 - a family member can make a case that the will-maker had a moral duty to provide for them or another family member.
+- under the Family Protection Act 1955 - a family member can make a case that the deceased had a moral duty to provide for them or another family member.